Thriller (album): Music and lyrics

-Thriller explores genres including post-disco, funk, pop, synth-pop, R&B, and rock.
-According to Steve Huey of AllMusic, it refined the strengths of Off the Wall; the dance and rock tracks are more aggressive, while the pop tunes and ballads are softer and more soulful.
-The album includes the ballads "Human Nature", "The Girl Is Mine" and "The Lady in My Life", the funk tracks "Billie Jean" and "Wanna Be Startin' Something'", and the disco songs "Baby Be Mine" and "P.Y.T.
+Thriller is primarily a pop album in the styles of post-disco and synth-pop.
+Its songs explore various genres including funk, rock, adult contemporary, easy listening, hard rock, R&B, and soul.
+According to Steve Huey of AllMusic, Thriller refined the strengths of Off the Wall; the dance and rock tracks are more aggressive, while the pop tunes and ballads are softer and more soulful.
+The album includes the ballads "Human Nature", "The Girl Is Mine" and "The Lady in My Life", the funk tracks "Billie Jean" and "Wanna Be Startin' Somethin'", and the disco songs "Baby Be Mine" and "P.Y.T.
 (Pretty Young Thing)".

 "Wanna Be Startin' Somethin'" climaxes in an African-inspired chant (often misidentified as Swahili, but actually syllables based on Duala), giving the song an international flavor.
 "The Girl Is Mine" tells of two friends' fight over a woman, arguing over who loves her more, and concludes with a rap.
 The album's songs have a tempo ranging from 80 beats per minute on "The Girl is Mine", to 138 on "Beat It".

 Thriller foreshadows the contradictory themes of Jackson's later works.
 With Thriller, Jackson began using a motif of paranoia and darker themes including supernatural imagery in the title track.
 This is evident on the songs "Billie Jean", "Wanna Be Startin' Somethin'" and "Thriller".
 In "Billie Jean", Jackson sings about an obsessive fan who alleges he fathered her child; in "Wanna Be Startin' Somethin'" he argues against media gossip.
 For "Billie Jean", Jones had Jackson sing overdubs through a six-foot (180 cm) cardboard tube and brought in jazz saxophonist Tom Scott to play the lyricon, a wind-controlled synthesizer.
 Bassist Louis Johnson ran through his part on a Yamaha bass guitar.
 The song opens with a long bass-and-drums introduction.
 "Thriller" includes sound effects such as creaking doors, thunder, footsteps, wind, and howling dogs.